 What can you eat

-The diet after a heart attack and stenting contains a large amount of vitamins, calcium, potassium, magnesium, lipotropic substances.
-Foods that gently stimulate the intestines and prevent constipation are useful.
-Instead of sugar, you need to use honey, which contains many useful trace elements and biologically active substances...
-Instead of animal fats, they use vegetable oil, which has a beneficial effect on the intestines.
-By following the doctor's recommendations after a heart attack for women and men, you can quickly recover and prevent a new attack.
+The diet after a heart attack and stenting contains a large amount of vitamins, calcium, potassium, magnesium, and lipotropic substances.
+Products that gently stimulate intestinal function and prevent constipation are useful.
+Instead of sugar, you need to consume honey, which contains many useful microelements and is biologically active substances.
+Instead of animal fats, use vegetable oil, which has a beneficial effect on intestinal function.
+By following your doctor's recommendations after a heart attack for women and men, you can quickly recover and prevent another attack.

-soup: 200ml in vegetable broth with mashed vegetables (ration No. 1), soups and borscht with boiled vegetables and cereals (ration No. 2 and No. 3);
+soup: 200 ml in vegetable broth with pureed vegetables (diet No. 1), soups and borscht with boiled vegetables and cereals (diet No. 2 and No. 3);

-• fermented milk products: milk only as an additive to dishes or tea, low-fat kefir, sour cream only in soup, unsalted and low-fat cheese, grated cottage cheese;
+• fermented milk products: milk only as an additive to dishes or tea, low-fat kefir, sour cream only in soup, unsalted and low-fat cheese, pureed cottage cheese;

-eggs: only in the form of egg white omelets or egg flakes in soup;
+eggs: only in the form of egg white omelettes or egg flakes in soup;

-• fish, meat and poultry: lean species without films and fatty inclusions, skin.
-Meatballs, steamed cutlets, boiled fish (ration number 1), meat and fish in one piece (ration number 2 and number 3);
+• fish, meat and poultry: low-fat types without films and fatty inclusions, skin.
+Meatballs, steam cutlets, boiled fish (diet No. 1), whole piece of meat and fish (diet No. 2 and No. 3);

-cereals: up to 150g semolina, boiled and mashed oatmeal and buckwheat porridge (ration number 1), viscous and liquid cereals (ration number 2), up to 200g of porridge, pudding from semolina, cottage cheese, buckwheat;
+cereals: up to 150g of semolina porridge, boiled and pureed oatmeal and buckwheat porridge (ration No. 1), viscous and liquid porridge (ration No. 2), up to 200g of porridge, pudding from semolina, cottage cheese, buckwheat;

-• vegetables: mashed boiled (diet # 1), raw grated carrots and boiled cauliflower (diet # 2), stewed beets and carrots (diet # 3).
-Volume ready meal- no more than 150g;
+• vegetables: mashed boiled (diet No. 1), raw grated carrots and boiled cauliflower (diet No. 2), stewed beets and carrots (diet No. 3).
+Volume ready-made dish– no more than 150g;

-• desserts: mousses and purees from berries, fruits, prunes with dried apricots, a little honey (ration number 1), ripe soft fruits, jelly and milk jelly with up to 50 g of sugar (ration number 2 and number 3);
+• desserts: mousses and purees of berries, fruits, prunes with dried apricots, a little honey (ration No. 1), ripe soft fruits, jelly and milk jelly including up to 50 g of sugar (ration No. 2 and No. 3);

-• snacks: low-fat ham, aspic from fish and meat - this is what is allowed exclusively in diet number 3;
+• snacks: low-fat ham, fish and meat aspic - this is what is allowed exclusively in diet No. 3;

 • sauces and spices: tomato and lemon juice in small quantities in dishes (diet No. 1 and No. 2), citric acid, vanillin, 3% vinegar (diet No. 3);

-• drinks: weak tea with milk and lemon, a decoction of wild rose berries and prunes, juices from fruits, beets and carrots.
+• drinks: weak tea with milk and lemon, a decoction of rose hips and prunes, juices from fruits, beets and carrots.

-Considering that the possible "enemy" of the heart is atherosclerosis of blood vessels, all measures must be taken to get rid of "bad cholesterol" and prevent its accumulation on the walls of blood vessels.
+Considering that the possible “enemy” of the heart is vascular atherosclerosis, all measures must be taken to get rid of “bad cholesterol” and prevent its accumulation on the walls of blood vessels.
 The doctor will tell you what you can eat to prevent the formation of plaques, as well as how to get rid of existing ones.

-The easiest way to clear the body of cholesterol is to consume raw garlic...
+The easiest way to cleanse your body of cholesterol is to consume raw garlic.
 It slows down the deposition of fat on the walls of blood vessels.
-It is necessary to grind the head of garlic into porridge, pour a glass of unrefined oil and leave for a day.
-Next, the juice of 1 lemon is added to the resulting mixture, mixed and left for 7 days in the dark.
-The finished oil is consumed in 1 tsp. three times a day before meals.
-The course is 3 months.
+You need to grind a head of garlic into porridge, pour in a glass of unrefined oil and leave for a day.
+Next, add the juice of 1 lemon to the resulting mixture, mix and leave for 7 days in the dark.
+The finished oil is consumed 1 tsp. three times a day before meals.
+Course – 3 months.

 Most natural method cleanse the body of cholesterol - eat raw garlic

-Another proven remedy for cholesterol plaques- fruits, vegetables, berries and juices from them.
-The most effective in this area are cranberries, apples, mountain ash, citrus fruits.
-An easy way is to regularly chew lemon zest, which contains healthy essential oils.
+Another proven remedy cholesterol plaques– fruits, vegetables, berries and juices from them.
+The most effective in this area are cranberries, apples, rowan, and citrus fruits.
+A simple way is to regularly chew lemon zest, which contains beneficial essential oils.

 From the first day after a heart attack, they drink freshly squeezed juices.
-For example, they prepare juice and carrots, add a little vegetable oil for better assimilation nutrients and take 100 ml 2 times a day.
-Turnip juices with honey or persimmons are no less useful.
-Good effect give juice from carrots, beets, radishes and honey - all juices are mixed, sweetened with honey and taken 1 tablespoon each. three times a day before meals.
+For example, prepare carrot juice and add a little vegetable oil for better absorption useful substances and take 100 ml 2 times a day.
+Juices made from turnips with honey or persimmons are no less useful.
+Good effect give juice from carrots, beets, radishes and honey - all juices are mixed, sweetened with honey and taken 1 tbsp. three times a day before meals.

-What happens if you do not follow a diet
+What happens if you don't follow a diet

-Diet food during the period of recovery and rehabilitation after a heart attack helps the heart muscle to return to full-fledged work, to withstand stress.
-Thanks to the diet, excess weight is lost, which will have a beneficial effect not only on the condition of the heart, but also on other organs.
-Each extra kilogram Is the load on cardiovascular system, the spine and other organs that work in an enhanced mode.
-Health food reduces the risk of recurrent attacks by lowering blood cholesterol, preventing further development atherosclerosis.
-The bowel function is normalized, constipation and bloating are excluded.
+Dietary nutrition during the period of recovery and rehabilitation after a heart attack helps the heart muscle return to full function and withstand stress.
+Thanks to the diet, excess weight is lost, which will have a beneficial effect not only on the condition of the heart, but also other organs.
+Every extra kilos- this is the load on cardiovascular system, spine and other organs that work in enhanced mode.
+Medical nutrition reduces the risk of recurrent attacks by lowering blood cholesterol, preventing further development atherosclerosis.
+Intestinal function is normalized, constipation and bloating are eliminated.

-If you neglect your diet, go on about your gastronomic desires, contrary to the doctor's recommendations, the following complications are possible:
+If you neglect your diet and follow your gastronomic desires contrary to your doctor’s recommendations, the following complications are possible:

 • heart failure in acute and chronic form;

-• thrombosis in the blood vessels in the great circle;
+• thrombosis in blood vessels included in the systemic circle;

 • pericarditis;